Economic Alliance: Manufacturing is vital to local economy

 “We make a lot of products,” Nugent said.
 “We make a lot of things here in Kankakee County. … We all remember the companies that might have moved out in the ‘70s, ‘80s and ‘90s.
 They’re gone, but new people have come in and replaced them.
 Those jobs have been replaced, and they’re making products that are wanted today and are sold [as] products of the 2020s as opposed to products of the 1980s.”

-Some of those manufacturing companies listed in the Economic Alliance’s slideshow presentation were CSL Behring, Silva International, Crown Cork & Seal, Shoup Manufacturing, Millipore Sigma, Nucor, Rise Baking, Sherwin Williams, J.R.
+Some of those manufacturing companies listed in the Economic Alliance’s slideshow presentation were CSL Behring, Silva International, Crown, Shoup Manufacturing, Millipore Sigma, Nucor, Rise Baking, Sherwin Williams, J.R.
 Short Snack Products, Peddinghaus and Plochman’s, among others.

 “These companies produce products that are made and shipped all over the world,” Nugent said.
 “We export over $1.6 billion of products throughout the world every year out of Kankakee County, and these are the companies that do it.”